pingcap/docs/data-migration/migrate-sharding-mysql-tidb-less-tb.md

   host: "${host}"                             # For example: 192.168.0.1
   port: 4000
   user: "root"
-  password: "${password}"                     # Plaintext passwords is supported but not recommended.
+  password: "${password}"                     # Plaintext passwords are supported but not recommended.
 It is recommended that you use dmctl encrypt to encrypt plaintext passwords.

 mysql-instances:
   -